EasterWorks/Cergs-Stealthchanger/STLs/STL-Readme.md

 - **NOTE**: This is **NOT NECESSARY** for a functioning shuttle!
 Some people can't resist the urge to print it with a super clean rear face, and some people might want to sell printed parts kits that look visually stunning all around - this will do it.

 ### x-axis-prod.stl
 Both the default shuttle and my above redesign won't have sufficient width to hit the X axis limit switch without crashing into the gantry.
 This is a small plate that screws into the bottom of the above shuttle with two M3x8 SHCS screws and sticks out just enough to hit the trigger before the gantry crashes.
-Actual amount of X axis travel loss TBD.
+NOT compatible with the DSD shuttle design due to different hole placement intended for better printing.